-Depending on the students' major or career interest, a Co-op position can come in a variety of ways, such as:
+Depending on your major or career interest, a Co-op position can come in a variety of ways, such as:

 Part-time and Full-time Paid

 These positions can be permanent or temporary (the length of the semester).
-Wages offered to Co-op students vary depending upon a student's academic major and past work experience.
+Wages offered vary depending upon your academic major and past work experience.
 The Co-op staff makes every effort to obtain paid positions, however, a paid position is not guaranteed through the Co-op program.

 Like a semester in school, an internship is a job that lasts for a limited length of time.
 An internship is often set up with specified responsibilities in a company, nonprofit, or other organization.
 An internship is great opportunities to get your feet wet in a profession, see if you like it, and learn to hone some skills for the future.

 - The Steel Yard